whittinghamj/pancakeswap-sniping-bot-opensource/README.md

 # HOW TO RUN

+1. Download swapbot.js and package.json
-Download the zip folder to get all the files -> extract it to a folder Download nodejs for your PC
+2. Download nodejs for your PC from nodejs org
+3. Open the folder in Visual Studio Code and in the terminal type "npm install"
-Set the variables in "Variables" at the top of swapbot.js Free node included!
+4. Set the variables in "Variables" at the top of swapbot.js
-Input enough funds for fees and purchases into your wallet Run with "node swapbot.js" command in the same terminal Stop bot with Ctrl + C.
+5. Input enough funds for fees and purchases into your wallet
+6. Run with "node swapbot.js" command in the same terminal
+7. Free node included!
+8. Stop bot with Ctrl + C.

 Successfull 40,000k snipe the other day :)